TheRouletteBoi/InjectPRXBuildPS4/README.md

 # InjectPRXBuildPS4
 This is a command line app is for loading sprx into process with post build events on Visual Studio

-Your YAML file should look like this
+Your YAML configuration file should look like this
 ```yaml
 target:
   target_name: PS4